 Information for strangers and foreign readers:

-For example, Angermünde can be reached by train from the B – main station or B-Gesundbrunnen with the RE3 in one hour.
+For example, Angermünde can be reached by local train from the B – main station or B-Gesundbrunnen with the RE3 in one hour.
 Eberswalde as the southernmost entrance to the Schorfheide even faster.

 The Heidekrautbahn goes from Berlin – Karow (with connection from B – Gesundbrunnen) to Groß Schönebeck into the western Schorfheide.